 Diagla, Palkia, and Giratina

 Though only available by transferring a special event Arceus to Heart Gold and Soul Silver, the three legendary dragons from Diamond and Pearl can be acquired in the remakes.
 Taking Arceus to the Sinjoh Ruins allows the player to choose one of the aforementioned legendaries, each starting at level 1 and carrying its respective orb.
-Since the Giratina acquired through this event carries the Griseous Orb (an item first introduced in Platinum, Which cannot be traded between games), this is the only legal way to get a Giratina that can assume its Origin Forme outside of Pokémon Platinum.
+Since the Giratina acquired through this event carries the Griseous Orb (an item first introduced in Platinum, Which cannot be traded between games), this is the only legal way in Generation IV to obtain Giratina in its Origin Forme outside of Pokémon Platinum.

 Same as previous Pokemon games, Pokemon HeartGold/SoulSilver have events for mystery gifts never-given before!
-The newest type of events for these games are:
+The events were as follows: